Emotional Affairs At Work: Understanding The Limits For Close Office Relationships

 How To Tell If You Are In An Emotional Affair

-This list is not definitive, but all of these may be warning signs that you are developing an emotional bond with a coworker that is threatening to the stability and strength of your current relationship
+This list is not definitive, but all of these may be warning signs that you are developing an emotional bond with a coworker that threatens your current relationship's stability and strength.

 - Your spouse/partner seems uncomfortable with the relationship